Google just announced today that it’d be discontinuing its social media platform, Google+, over the next ten months.

 It won’t be surprising if Google is getting ready for any legal ramification from this new disclosure on the privacy breach.

 For many years now, Google has been struggling to pull user interest towards Google+.
 For most Android users today, Google+ is just there.
-It’s an app that comes pre-installed in Android smartphones.
-And, something you forget among many other app icons.
+It’s an app that comes pre-installed in Android smartphones, and which you forget among many other app icons.

 Consequently, Google may not be losing any revenue with the demise of Google+.
-Rather and for now, it will be one less headache to worry about for Google.
+Much rather, it will be one less headache to worry about for Google.
 That is, if Google doesn’t find itself in yet another legal battle, and the possible hefty fine.

 However, and for the most part, this new news might go under the radar for the general public.
-And, that is perhaps what Google is betting on right now.
+Most certainly, that is what Google is betting on right now.